-- Site-specific indicators that track direct responses of specific projects or groups of projects. - Multi-site indicators that track collective responses of groups of projects on a local or regional level. - System-wide indicators that track broad, often complex, responses of groups of projects.
+- Level 1: Simple administrative measures.
+Site-specific indicators that track direct responses of specific projects or groups of projects (such as number of dollars spent and the number of projects funded). - Level 2: Quantifiable accomplishments directly related to program actions.
+Indicators that track the responses of groups of projects on a local or regional level (such as acre feet of conserved or storage water, miles improved levees, or fish counts). - Level 3: System-wide indicators.
+Indicators that track broad, often complex, responses of groups of projects (such as water supply reliability or ecosystem health).

-At the site-specific level this translates to a change in water quantity resulting from the implementation of an action such as replacing spray-rinse nozzles in restaurants within a city or constructing a waste-water recycling plant.
+The WUE Program is tracking Level 1 indicators of project expenditures and numbers and types of projects.
+The Program is also tracking site-specificchanges in water quantity resulting from the implementation of an action such as replacing spray-rinse nozzles.
 Indicators at this level are the units implemented and the change in water consumption as measured by the action.
 For diffuse actions such as spray head replacement it is appropriate to assign a fixed conservation value for each unit installed.
 For actions such as the waste-water recycling plant a meter reading of the annual production volume would be the indicator.

-At the multi-site level these are the collective benefits achieved from implementing multiple projects of the same type or a suite of projects in a defined geographic region.
+The WUE Program is also developing Level 2 indicators at the multi-site level.
+These are the collective benefits achieved from implementing multiple projects of the same type or a suite of projects in a defined geographic region.
 Examples of this are the replacement of spray-rinse nozzles and the installation of low-flow toilets in restaurants in a metropolitan area or the large number of water conservation projects that collectively save significant amount of water by a water district.
 Indicators at this level include the change in total water consumption as measured by the actions.
 In some respects this is easier to track than a site-specific action because collectively they have a greater impact on the overall change in water use.
 However, a metric to normalize the change in use needs to be included so that the affects of the action can be isolated from behavior or weather variables.

-At the system-wide level water use efficiency indicators are found in the CALFED Program objectives.
-Objectives for the agricultural water use efficiency element are derived from other CALFED Program elements such as the ERP's in-stream flows or the overall benefits of a group of water use efficiency actions on improving water quality or conserving water to meet future demand.
+Because Level 3 measures gauge the combined effects of several Program Elements, the WUE Program will contribute to the Science Programs ongoing work in this area.
+At the system-wide level WUE indicators are found in the CALFED Program objectives.
+Objectives for the agricultural WUE element are derived from other CALFED Program elements such as the ERP's in-stream flows or the overall benefits of a group of WUE actions on improving water quality or conserving water to meet future demand.
 If these targets are met and tiers one and two of the agricultural WUE substantiate the results then the program is a success.
 Similarly, on the urban side of WUE the system wide indicators are used to show similar outcomes.